synchro--/University/thesis/Torch7-myExamples/train-a-digit-classifier/README.md

 Firs, open a terminal tab and do :
 > luajit -l gfx.go

-this will launch gfx.js server for the image rendering (needed)
+this will launch gfx.js server for the image rendering at localhost:8000 (needed)

 then simply do:
 > th train-on-mnist.lua -v

-This will let you visualize every image tested with a label in the left corner telling you what the predicted value of the network is.
+This will let you visualize in the browser every image tested with a label in the left corner telling you what the predicted value of the network is.